0nix/ggj21/twine/ending2.md

 Your job cannot be called "fun" by any stretch of the imagination.
 But this has been a particularly unpleasant drag.
 Usually your immediate superior never had any intentions to do anything other the minimum required to maintain their position, and in time you had learned to be just as perfunctory.
 It was a real fight to remain that way.

 As you walk by the canteen you start thinking late lunch, early dinner.
 What would be good?
 You had been on nothing but the bare minimum for sustenance.
 While a standard for surveillance jobs, you couldn't stop yourself from thinking from a full-course meal.
-The smell of a full plate of food lingers just a bit as you come to your destination: Division IX, or the Procedural Investigative Body.
+The smell of food lingers just a bit as you come to your destination: Division IX, or the Procedural Investigative Body.
 No faces.
 No people.
 Just a cold, hard, rusted steel wall with a slot to exchange documents, a microphone and a speaker.

 Division IX is a review board for standard and special investigative operations across State Security.
 The Ministry will not act unless a conviction is all but guaranteed, after all punishments in this country were designed to deter  and destroy the anti-citizen element.

-To make sure our record stays clean as snow, and to prevent the Comrades working for Division IX to fall victim from retaliation, nobody was allowed to know their identity or their rank.
+To make sure our record stays clean, and to prevent the Comrades working for Division IX to suffer from retaliation, nobody was allowed to know their identity or their rank.
 The agents would be given decoy designations and positions, with their post in Division IX only disclosed to Division Heads, the Office of the Minister, and their closest allies in Division II Counter-Intelligence.
 This much secrecy at such a scale can only be maintained if Division IX had unclassified liaisons that spoke for it, like Bayer.

 You often found that the word "special" in "special operation" was a largely meaningless term.
 There would be little distinction between what was considered a normal operation and a special one.
 No matter what, it would always involve some poor bastard behind a desk with a tape recorder, sometimes a live camera feed, snooping in someone else.
 The only thing odd about this whole circus you were roped into was the fast turnaround.
 If not for the constant bickering between your superiors, you wouldn't mind to go through more jobs like this one.